ClementNerma/Rave/docs/books/hybrid.md

 }
 ```

 That becomes a little more complicated here.
-We start by declaring the `@construct` function which is called a _constructor_.
+We start by declaring the `@construct` function which is called the _constructor_.
 This function is called when a resource (variable, constant or frozen) is created with the `Hero` type.
 Because any return value would be lost from it there is an exception in the language's rules that allow us to not give it a return type (it will implicitly be `void`), without any directive.

 The constructor will take as an argument a name, an amount of HP and MP, an attack and a defense.
 Then, it will assign these given values to its _members_, which are not available from outside the class.